6

 The daily practices that sustain wellbeing.

 Happiness, for most adults, isn't something they fall into.
 It's something they practice.
-This module teaches children the daily perspectives and habits that the research consistently links to flourishing: gratitude, optimism, acceptance, and the ability to let go of things they can't control.
+This module teaches children the daily perspectives and habits that the research consistently links to flourishing: gratitude, optimism, acceptance of themselves and of others, the ability to face fear rather than avoid it, and the flexibility to let go of things they can't control.
+Each of these is treated as a trainable skill, not a personality trait.

 What children learn